Here's what you need to know about QAnon

 "We have a zero tolerance policy against hateful content.
 We actively moderate our channels and remove anything that violates our policy or does not reflect our company's values of inclusiveness and unity or maintain a respectful environment," a Peloton spokesperson told CNET in an email.
 The QAnon hashtags have since been removed from the platform.

 The crowd-funding platform Patreon, while not a social media company, was integral for some of the more prominent QAnon members.
-On Thursday, the company said it's taking action against creators who spread with the conspiracy theory by closing their accounts.
+The company said it's taking action against creators who spread with the conspiracy theory by closing their accounts.
 It did specify those creators who examine, report and debunk QAnon misinformation.

 OK, I have to ask: What are some of the other wacky ideas QAnon followers believe?